 The Finnish Student Health Service (FSHS) aims to improve the physical and mental well-being of students.
 FSHS offers affordable health and medical services to students at health centres across Finland.

 If you are a Bachelor’s or Master’s degree student at UEF, you have the right to access the general, mental and oral health care services provided by FSHS throughout your studies.
-However, please note that there is a FSHS 2021 reform going on at the moment and this affects exchange students' right to use the FSHS in the spring semester.
-In addition, the payments from degree students will be collected by Kela instead of the Student Union.
+The FSHS payments are collected by Kela.
 Read more below.
+Exchange students and postgraduate students can use municipal health care or private health care.

-As an ISYY member you are entitled to use the health services at all FSHS branches across Finland.
-The majority of health services provided by FSHS are included in your ISYY membership fee for the autumn semester.
+After you have paid the FSHS fee to Kela, you are entitled to use the health services at all FSHS branches across Finland.
 The contact details and opening hours of FSHS health centres can be found on the FSHS website.

 NB!
 If you need maternal health care or urgent medical care (such as for accidents, injuries or night-time/weekend medical care), please contact your local municipal health service provider.